 A natural legacy worth protecting

 Wild land and its distinctive landscapes, ecology, geology and archaeology draw thousands of visitors each year, making a vital contribution to local businesses and communities.
 Wild land fulfils a vital ecological function too, with vast peatlands storing carbon and home to rare wildlife.
 Wild land is also a place where nature can be enhanced and regenerated, building new opportunities for remote communities in growing markets such as wildlife tourism.
-But this can only happen if we protect it

-In 2014 the Scottish Government recognised 42 "Wild Land Areas" and gave them a degree of protection from development.
-But this has not stopped developers from targeting these special places as possible sites for industrial-scale wind farms.
+In recent years developers have been targeting these special places as possible sites for industrial-scale wind farms.
 The most recent of these to be given permission is Creag Riabhach, near Altnaharra in the far north of Scotland.
 This will see 22-turbines up to 125m tall, five within Wild Land Area 37.
-This is the first time permission has been given for a development within the boundaries of a Wild Land Area.
+This is the first time permission has been given for a development within the boundaries of an official "Wild Land Area."
 Scottish Government decisions on a number of other major wind farms that would damage wild land are also due.
-These include Caplich (near Ben More Assynt); Strathy South (Flow Country) and Limekiln (Caithness).
+These include Culachy (near Fort Augustus), Caplich (near Ben More Assynt), and Limekiln and Drum Hollistan (Caithness).